 Precession

 How It Works introduced two counter-rotating motions as the foundation of the model.
-This page traces how their interaction produces the complete precession picture: the 335,317-year Holistic-Year, perihelion precession, and the observed rate of the equinoxes.
+This page traces how their interaction produces the complete precession picture: the 335,317-year Earth Fundamental Cycle and the cascade of precession sub-cycles (axial, inclination, perihelion, obliquity) that derive from it.

 The Two Fundamental Motions